psimika/secure-web-app/README.md

     go install -tags=heroku ./... && heroku local -e .env.local

-Alternatively, in order to run the heroku version without using the heroku command:
+Alternatively, in order to run the heroku version without using the heroku
+command:

     go install -tags=heroku ./...

     TMPL_PATH=web PORT=8080 DATABASE_URL="user=<db user> password=<db password> database=petfind" petfindserver

+In order to connect to the Postgres database assigned by Heroku, we can connect
+using:

+    heroku pg:psql

+If we do some changes in the database and we wish to restart the application, we can do so with:

+    heroku restart

 ## Deployment